 A breast lift improves the appearance of breasts by raising them and making them firmer.
 Depending on the size of your breasts and the look you hope to achieve, it can be done in several ways.
 Normally, the plastic surgeon will remove any excess skin from under the breasts before tightening the surrounding skin and placing the nipple in a slightly higher position.
 You will have to go through a number of steps to complete the procedure including:

-During your initial consultation, you can discuss the procedure and what you hope to gain from it.
+During your initial consultation about your breast lift, you can discuss the procedure and what you hope to gain from it.
 You should mention any current medical issues, allergies or treatment plans.
 The surgeon may want to know if there is a history of breast cancer in your family or see the results of any previous mammograms or biopsies.
 You should tell your surgeon if you are taking prescribed medicines, vitamin supplements or herbal remedies and whether you drink or smoke.

 A general anaesthetic is normally preferred for breast lift surgery although it can be performed under local anaesthetic or with intravenous sedation.
 Your surgeon will help you to decide which is best for you.